The Medium Is the Mirage

 - Comparison envy

-When MissBliss displays her Rolex, she is not motivating you.
-She is provoking inadequacy.
+When MissBliss posts a Rolex photo, she is not motivating you.
+She is calibrating your inadequacy.

 The Systemic Scam

 And the platform?
 It's complicit.
-Every trending email delivers "8 Habits" or "5 Side Hustles".
+Every trending email delivers the same gospel.
+Five habits.
+Eight steps.
+One missing key.

 "Bullshit is speech intended to persuade without regard for truth."